setkaio/workflow-php-sdk/README.md

     ->setDetails($details)
     ->request()
     ->handleResponse();

+  // Category sucessfylly created!

+  // You can use $entity instance in your code.
 } catch (\Exception $exception) {
   // Error
 }
-}

-// If no exception was thrown then request was successful and you can use $entity object.
 ```

 ## Contributing